TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 EV.5.3.3 When the Accumulator Containers are opened or Segments are removed, the Accumulator Segments must be separated by using the Maintenance Plugs

+EV.6.3.1 All wires and terminals and other conductors used in the Tractive System must be sized for the continuous current they will conduct
+EV.6.3.2 All Tractive System wiring must:
+a.
+Be marked with wire gauge, temperature rating and insulation voltage rating.
+A serial number or a norm printed on the wire is sufficient if this serial number or norm is clearly bound to the wire characteristics for example by a data sheet.

+b.
+Have temperature rating more than or equal to 90°C

+EV.6.3.3 Tractive System wiring must be:

+a.
+Done to professional standards with sufficient strain relief

+b.
+Protected from loosening due to vibration

+c.
+Protected against damage by rotating and / or moving parts

+d.
+Located out of the way of possible snagging or damage

+EV.6.3.4 Any Tractive System wiring that runs outside of electrical enclosures:
+a.
+Must meet one of the two:

+• Enclosed in separate orange nonconductive conduit

+• Use an orange shielded cable

+b.
+The conduit or shielded cable must be securely anchored at each end to allow it to withstand a force of 200 N without straining the cable end crimp

+c.
+Any shielded cable must have the shield grounded

+EV.6.6.2 Unless otherwise allowed in the Rules, all Overcurrent Protection devices must:

+a.
+Be rated for the highest voltage in the systems they protect.
+Overcurrent Protection devices used for DC must be rated for DC and must carry a DC rating equal to or more than the system voltage

+b.
+Have a continuous current rating less than or equal to the continuous current rating of any electrical component that it protects

+c.
+Have an interrupt current rating higher than the theoretical short circuit current of the system that it protects

+EV.6.6.3 Each parallel element of multiple parallel battery cells, capacitors, strings of battery cells, strings of capacitors, or conductors must have individual Overcurrent Protection.

+EV.6.6.4 Any conductors (wires, busbars, etc) conducting the entire pack current must meet one of:
+a.
+Be appropriately sized for the total current that the individual Overcurrent Protection devices could transmit

+b.
+Contain additional Overcurrent Protection to protect the conductors

+EV.7.5.1 The BMS must measure the temperatures of critical points of the Accumulator

+EV.7.5.2 Temperatures (considering measurement accuracy) must stay below the lower of the two:

+• The maximum cell temperature limit stated in the cell data sheet

+• 60°C

+EV.7.5.3 Cell temperatures must be measured at the negative terminal of the respective cell

+EV.7.5.4 The temperature sensor used must be in direct contact with one of:

+• The negative terminal itself

+• The negative terminal busbar less than 10 mm away from the spot weld or clamping source on the negative cell terminal

+EV.7.5.5 For lithium based cells,

+a.
+The temperature of a minimum of 20% of the cells must be monitored by the BMS

+b.
+The monitored cells must be equally distributed inside the Accumulator Container(s)
+The temperature of each cell should be monitored